-If you are of an undisciplined riding control patterns then you will have a mixed up horse and I am, sure your ride may be unsafe as well as not enjoyable.
+If you are of undisciplined riding control patterns then you will have a mixed-up horse and I am, sure your ride may be unsafe as well as not enjoyable.

 Horse and man, or woman and horse, it is the relationship that makes a tremendous difference in the English style of riding.

 Western-style horse riding was developed in the western plains of the United States and the pampas (the large flat surface) grasslands of Argentina, in South America.

 The intention here was that the horses were being used for long periods of time by cowboys here in the United States and gauchos in Argentina.
 Also, it is used by ranchers in Southern Canada and in Australia as well.